Virtual Audio Cable for Mac

 Which Virtual Audio Cable Should You Use with a Soundboard?

-BlackHole is the recommended virtual audio cable for soundboard users on Mac.
-The free price, simple setup, and reliable operation make it the standard choice.
+LitLink is the recommended virtual audio cable for soundboard users on Mac.
+The free price, automatic setup, and built-in mic passthrough make it the easiest choice.
+BlackHole is a solid alternative for users who prefer manual configuration.
 Loopback is only necessary for users who need application-level audio isolation or complex multi-device routing beyond what a multi-output device provides.

-LitPads users route audio through BlackHole to reach OBS, Discord, Zoom, or any application.
-The combined cost of LitPads Pro ($14.99) plus BlackHole (free) is $14.99 total.
+LitPads users route audio through LitLink to reach OBS, Discord, Zoom, or any application.
+The combined cost of LitPads Pro ($14.99) plus LitLink (free) is $14.99 total.
 The combined cost of Farrago ($29) plus Loopback ($99) is $128 total for a similar result with fewer soundboard features.

 The audio routing on Mac covers both approaches in detail, including troubleshooting for common issues like sample rate mismatches and drift correction.